cogentcore/core/README.md

 * Use plural for enum type, instead of using a "Type" suffix -- e.g., `NodeSignals` instead of `NodeSignalType`, and in general use a consistent prefix for all enum values: NodeSignalAdded etc

-* my version of stringer generates conversions back from string to given type
+* my version of gp generate stringer utility generates conversions back from string to given type: https://github.com/rcoreilly/stringer

-* ki.EnumRegister (ki.AddEnum) -- see types.go -- adds a lot of important functionality to enums
+* ki.EnumRegister (kit.AddEnum) -- see kit/types.go -- adds a lot of important functionality to enums

 ## Struct structure

-* ALL Nodes need to be in Children of parent -- not e.g., as fields in a struct (unless they are definitely starting a new root at that point, in which case it is fine).
-Use an InitNode kind of constructor to build default children that are then equivalent to fields -- always there, accessible by name, etc.
+* Ki Nodes can be used as fields in a struct -- they function much like pre-defined Children elements, and all the standard FuncDown* iterators traverse the fields automatically.
+The Ki Init function automatically names these structs with their field names, and sets the parent to the parent struct.

 ## Interfaces, Embedded types